Modernized Ground Leases Emerge as Critical Capital Solution for Affordable Housing Developers

 Key Details

 Safehold's approach involves acquiring the land beneath affordable housing developments and leasing it back to developers on a long-term basis, typically 99 years.
-This structure removes land acquisition costs from the developer's upfront capital requirements, which can represent 15-25% of total project costs in markets like Austin, Dallas, and Houston.
+This structure removes land acquisition costs from the developer's upfront capital requirements, meaningfully reducing the equity needed to break ground.

 The company works alongside affordable housing developers, municipal housing agencies, and conventional lenders to create integrated capital stacks.
 Ground lease payments are structured as operating expenses rather than debt service, improving the project's debt capacity and overall financial viability.